-There are very few events that I remember EXACTLY where I was for.
+There are very few events that I remember EXACTLY where I was.
 Usually it’s just a hazy recollection of being in a general place at a general time.
 Like most people, I remember in vivid detail — down to what I was wearing and who I was talking to on September 11, 2001.

 I remember getting on the shuttle bus to the metro shortly after the first plane hit when no one even imagined it was anything more than a horrible accident.